Lawsuits can take anywhere from months to years to resolve. This is why many personal injury cases are settled before a case even heads to court.

 However, it may still take some time to settle a personal injury case because your lawyer will need to wait until the healing process has ended.
 If you want to obtain fair compensation for your injuries and damages, this means waiting until you reach maximum medical improvement (MMI).

-Gordon & Partners has over two decades of experience advocating for injured victims’ rights and pursuing the maximum compensation possible on their behalf.
+Gordon & Partners has experience since 1993 advocating for injured victims’ rights and pursuing the maximum compensation possible on their behalf.
 Reach out today to schedule a free legal consultation.
 You are not obligated after this initial meeting to take legal action with our firm.

 Reasons to Seek Medical Treatment

 After being injured in an accident, you may be feeling overwhelmed and tempted to forgo seeking medical treatment, especially if you believe your injuries are minor or will heal on their own.